LilianBidet/LilianBidet.github.io/README.md

 # UrbanloopApplicationDoc
-The dokka documentation of the urbanloop mobile application
+The dokka documentation of the urbanloop mobile application available at : https://lilianbidet.github.io/